 we have that $u_S$ satisfies \eqref{eq:bvp1d:galerkin} if and only if (\enquote{iff}) $\mathbf{KU} = \mathbf{F}$.
 This linear system has a unique solution iff $\mathbf{KV} = {0}$ implies $\mathbf{V}={0}$.
 To show this, we set $v_S := \sum_{i=1}^n V_i \phi_i \in S$.
 Then,

 implies that

 This means that $v_S'$ must vanish almost everywhere and thus that $v_S$ is constant.
 (This argument will be made rigorous in the next chapter.)
-Since $v_S(0)=0$, we deduce $v_S\equiv 0$, and hence, by the linear independence of the $\phi$, $V_i=0$ for all $1\leq i \leq n$.
+Since $v_S(0)=0$, we deduce that $v_S\equiv 0$, and hence it follows for the linear independence of the $\phi_i$ that $V_i=0$ for all $1\leq i \leq n$.

 There are two remarks to made here.
 First, we have argued unique solvability of the finite-dimensional system by appealing to the properties of the variational problem to be approximated.
 This is a standard argument in finite element methods, and the fact that the approximation \enquote{inherits} the well-posedness of the variational problem is one of the strengths of the Galerkin approach.
 Second, this argument shows that the \emph{stiffness matrix} $\mathbf{K}$ is (symmetric and) positive definite, since $\mathbf{V}^T\mathbf{KV} = a(v_S,v_S) > 0$ for all $\mathbf{V}\neq 0$.